lafranceinsoumise/actionpopulaire.fr/README.md

 * `close_to` : find events close to a given location.
 Value must be a JSON Object with
     * `max_distance` : distance in meters
     * `coordinates` : array of coordinates [Longitude, Latitude]
+* `order_by_distance_to` : list all events, but by ordering them by distance to JSON array of [Longitude, Latitude].
+By getting the first page, you get the 25 closest events.

 ## `events`